noaa-pifsc/pifsc-oracle-docker-deployments/README.md

             -   Replace the [CONTAINER_NAME] placeholder to specify a unique container name based on the project, if two containers run with the same name there will be a conflict and they won't be able to run concurrently.
         -   [deployment_scripts](./container_database_deployment_template/deployment_scripts)
             -   [container_scripts/functions/custom_container_functions.sh](./container_database_deployment_template/deployment_scripts/container_scripts/functions/custom_container_functions.sh):
-                -   Update proj_container_generate_connection_strings() to validate the required bash variable values and define the global bash variables that provide the required database connection strings necessary to execute the database deployment scripts (examples are provided)
+                -   Update proj_container_custom_generate_connection_strings() to validate the required bash variable values and define the global bash variables that provide the required database connection strings necessary to execute the database deployment scripts (examples are provided)
                     -   \*Note: these connection string variables should reference the bash variables defined in the secrets.sh and deploy_config.$\{env_name\}.sh script files.
 Do **NOT** hardcode the usernames/passwords or hostname/service name values and save them in the repository
             -   [container_scripts](./container_database_deployment_template/deployment_scripts/container_scripts):
                 -   Create a new .sh file for each database deployment/upgrade/rollback script implemented in the data system project in the format container_$\{container_script_type\}.sh where $\{container_script_type\} is provided by the user at runtime when the [client_scripts/client_deploy_database.sh](./container_database_deployment_template/deployment_scripts/client_scripts/client_deploy_database.sh) script is executed